Code modernization strategies for short-range non-bonded molecular dynamics simulations: Optimizations

 In this section, we discuss the key steps taken to improve the performance of ESPResSo++.
 We start with baseline optimizations that involve transforming the data layout and ensuring that use of SIMD vectorization is maximized by the compiler.
 Then, we implement thread-level parallelism by integrating the HPX runtime system into ESPResSo++.

-The standard implementation of ESPResSo++ is heavily dependent on the Particle data structure.
+The standard implementation of ESPResSo++ is heavily dependent on the \texttt{Particle} data structure.
 Since we want to maintain compatibility with the analysis tools in the current implementation while taking advantage of the performance improvements, we have chosen to implement the following optimizations as additional submodules within the \texttt{espressopp} Python module.
+The \texttt{vec} submodule contains the data structures for improved particle data layout described in Section \ref{subsec:improved-data-layout} and the vectorized routines for force calculation and integration described in Section \ref{subsec:vectorization}.
+On the other hand, the \texttt{hpx4espp} submodule contains the corresponding routines that use the node-level parallelism provided by HPX described in Section \ref{subsec:node-level}.
+This means that once the corresponding optimized versions of subroutines have been implemented, users only need to modify their python scripts by indicating the submodule.
+For example, the original version of the FENE potential is instantiated by \texttt{espressopp.interaction.FENE}, while for the vectorized version the \texttt{vec} submodule is specified resulting in\\ \texttt{espressopp.vec.interaction.FENE}.
 The introduction of these submodules is facilitated by the extensibility and object-oriented design of ESPResSo++.